How much does it cost to paint a room? Planning for Your Paint Project 101

 There are a few situations where you can justify the price of hiring professional painting services: you’ve got a lot of square footage to paint, you want the job to look high quality, or you don’t have the time to do the job right.
 “Professional painting contractors can accomplish in two or three days, what it can take you several weekends to finish.
 Think about how quickly you want things done and how professional you need the final look to be,” explains Nokes.

 How Much Does It Cost to Paint the Interior of a House?

 The cost to paint a the interior of a house when you hire a painting service will vary depending on where you live and the size of each room.
 While professional painters cost less per hour than a general contractor, you can expect to pay anywhere from $25 to $55 per hour.
-So for a standard size master bedroom (roughly 14’ x 15’) you could expect to pay about $250 to $300 to have the trim and walls painted.
+So for a standard size main bedroom (roughly 14’ x 15’) you could expect to pay about $250 to $300 to have the trim and walls painted.

 “You want to be skeptical of a company who just throws out a price without asking for specifics, there are so many details that will impact the overall costs,” says Nokes.
 “Before you get an estimate, make sure they do/ask about the following: measure the space (it helps ensure they order the right amount of paint), the condition of the walls, dirty or smoky walls, ceiling height, trim, and if the painter’s need to pack up some of your belongings.”
 She also urges you to work with someone who is insured and licensed.
 You might pay a little more for someone who has these qualifications, but you can have peace of mind knowing that you’re protected if they don’t finish the job or if there is theft or damage.
 Ask for copies of both sets of information to keep on file.
 Check reviews online too, any paint company that’s legit will have customer reviews.